WagnerLisaK/kickstarter-analysis/Challenge_README.md

 ![Theater_Outcomes_vs_Launch.png](https://github.com/WagnerLisaK/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 1. The month that launched the most successful Kickstarter campaigns was May.
 The 3 worst months to start a campaign were August, September, and December.

 2. January, August, September, October, and December all had roughly the same number of failed campaigns launched as successful.

+3. I would recommend that Louise does her fundraising in June/July/August.

 ### Analysis of Outcomes Based on Goals